Red Sox vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners will send a hot-hitting Julio Rodriguez to the plate against the Boston Red Sox and Triston Casas, who has been on a tear in recent games, when the squads take the field on Monday at 9:40 PM ET.
+The Seattle Mariners and Boston Red Sox will meet on Tuesday at T-Mobile Park, at 9:40 PM ET, with J.P.
+Crawford and Justin Turner among those expected to deliver at the plate.

-The Mariners are favored in this one, at -135, while the underdog Red Sox have +110 odds to win.
-The game's total is listed at 7.5 runs.
+The Mariners are -120 moneyline favorites for this matchup with the Red Sox (+100).
+The over/under is 7.5 runs for this matchup.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.